-First, always manage to an aggressive schedule that that’s thin on contingencies.
+First, always seek an aggressive schedule that’s thin on contingencies.
 You want something that comes close to the fastest possible outcome.
-This creates the schedule-tension necessary to get the most out of the team.
+An aggressive schedule creates the schedule tension necessary to get the most out of the team.

-Your decision to go aggressive, means that you’re accepting that the schedule, especially in the early going, is unreliable.
+Your decision to go aggressive means that you accept that the schedule, especially in the early going, is unreliable.
 So don’t make bet-the-company decisions based on it.
-If you need gauge the range of potential outcomes, look to previously completed programs of similar scope.
+If you need to gauge the range of potential outcomes, look to previously completed programs of similar scope.

 Use regular program reviews to monitor milestone performance.
 When something does go wrong, have the team re-plan with the same aggressiveness as the original schedule.
-Insist that the team understand schedule slip causes and take actions to prevent them in the future.
+Insist that the team understands schedule slip causes and takes actions to prevent them in the future.

 It’s also unfair.
 You knew the “everything goes perfect” plan was unlikely to happen.